Pur1st2EpicONE/WBTECH-Level-1/L1.16/README.md

 ## L1.16

-This Go snippet demonstrates an in-place quicksort implementation with optimizations for both pivot selection and recursion depth.
+This Go snippet demonstrates a quicksort implementation with optimizations for pivot selection and recursion depth.

-The quickSort function acts as the entry point, calling qSort with the full slice.
-It returns the sorted slice after in-place sorting.
+The quickSort function serves as the entry point, calling qSort to sort the entire slice.
+It returns the sorted slice while keeping the original array unchanged.

-The qSort function uses a hybrid of loop and recursion to minimize stack depth.
-After partitioning the slice around a pivot, it always recurses on the smaller subarray first and continues iterating on the larger subarray within the loop.
-This prevents deep recursion on large subarrays, helping avoid stack overflow in worst-case scenarios.
+The qSort function uses recursion for partitioning the slice around a pivot.
+After partitioning, it always recurses on the smaller subarray first, while iterating over the larger subarray in a loop.
+This helps avoid deep recursion on large subarrays, minimizing the risk of stack overflow in worst-case scenarios.

 The medianOfThree function selects the pivot as the median of the left, middle, and right elements.
-This improves performance on partially sorted arrays by reducing the likelihood of poor pivot choices.
+This improves performance on partially sorted data by reducing the chances of poor pivot choices.

-For small partitions (size ≤ 10), qSort switches to insertion sort (insertSort), which is more efficient for small arrays due to lower overhead.
+For small partitions (size ≤ 10), qSort switches to insertion sort, which is more efficient for small arrays due to its lower overhead.

-Elements are partitioned in-place: values less than the pivot are moved to the left, values greater than the pivot to the right, and equal values remain in the middle.
-The algorithm handles duplicates gracefully and preserves stability within partitions as much as possible for small arrays.
+Elements are partitioned in place: values less than the pivot are moved to the left, values greater than the pivot to the right, and equal values remain in the middle.
+The algorithm handles duplicates efficiently and tries to minimize unnecessary swaps, helping maintain stability for small subarrays.